Medications That Can Influence Your Dog or Cat’s Thyroid Test Results

 Ron Hines DVM PhD

 I wrote this article primarily for dogs.
-That’s because low thyroid hormone levels (hypothyroidism) are considerably less common in cats.
-In cats, abnormally high thyroid hormone levels (hyperthyroidism) are a much bigger problem.
-However, the effects of these drugs on a cat’s thyroid hormone levels would probably be similar and, if a cat was receiving any of them, it might muddy the waters or one might misjudge the seriousness of cases of feline hyperthyroidism – rare as they might be.
+That’s because abnormally low thyroid hormone levels (hypothyroidism) are considerably more common in dogs than in cats.
+In cats, abnormally high thyroid hormone levels (hyperthyroidism) are a much more common problem.
+However, the effects of these drugs on a cat’s thyroid hormone levels would probably be similar to a dog’s.
+If a cat was receiving any of them, it might muddy the waters or one might misjudge the seriousness of cases of feline hyperthyroidism – rare as that event might be.

 Dogs and cats that are taking corticosteroid medications like prednisone, prednisolone, dexamethasone or triamcinolone for other health issues can have falsely low thyroid tests.